amigan/stillbox/README.md

  - [x] No premiumization nags or advertising of any kind

    Another thing that drove me to start this project.
-It's either open source, or it isn't, folks.
+It's either Free Software, or it isn't, folks.

  - [x] 3-clause BSD license